chef/automate/components/docs-chef-io/content/automate/monitoring.md

 ## Checking the Status Endpoint

-The authenticated endpoint `/status` provides status for the overall Chef Automate installation as well as its component services.
+The authenticated endpoint `/status` provides status for the overall Chef Automate installation as well as for its component services.
 When all Chef Automate component services are up, `/status` returns a response code of 200.
 Otherwise, `/status` returns 500.